Margalitia: Biochemical characteristics and molecular signatures

 Members of this genus are aerobic and found in diverse locations such as ripened Pu'er tea and volcanic soils.
 All members are motile, produce endospores and catalase-positive.
 Margalitia can survive in temperatures ranging from 20°C to 55°C, but optimal growth occurs in the range of 30-40°C.

-Two conserved signature indels (CSIs) have been identified through genomic analysis as exclusive for this genus in the proteins histidine tRNA ligase and peptide chain release factor 3, which can be used as a molecular means to reliably demarcate this genus from other Bacillaceae genera and bacteria.
+Two conserved signature indels (CSIs) have been identified through genomic analysis as exclusive to this genus in the proteins histidine tRNA ligase and peptide chain release factor 3, which can be used as a molecular means to reliably demarcate this genus from other Bacillaceae genera and bacteria.

 Taxonomy

 Margalitia, as of May 2021, contains a total of 2 species with validly published names.
 This genus was identified as a monophyletic clade and phylogenetically unrelated to other Bacillus species in studies examining the taxonomic relationships within Bacillus.
 This branching pattern is also observed in the Genome Taxonomy Database (GTDB).